smartwinnr/site-smartwinnr/site/content/post/blog1-training-millenials.md

   Make sure that they are able to access the short eLearning tutorials ‘_Anytime, Anywhere_’ - while they are traveling or even waiting for the customer.

   3.  **Gamify Everything**
   Millennials are competitive by nature.
-Keep their spirit alive by introducing gamification.
-They are already familiar with leaderboards in sales.
+Keep their spirit alive by introducing <a href="https://smartwinnr.com/post/psychology-of-sales-gamification/" class="ml_custom_link" target="_blank">gamification.</a> They are already familiar with leaderboards in sales.
 Introduce leaderboards in learning as well.
 It is a way to quantify their learning and way to tap into their competitive nature.
   Use gaming concepts like levels and points which make learning challenging and fun at the same time.
 Give them something to talk about - ‘_I am level 5 in Objection Handling!_’.
   Hand out badges as rewards.
 It could be for completing a training byte on time, or for being at the top of the learning leaderboard for that quarter, or for winning a team competition.